pgbastante/eldritch-horror-companion/README.md

 #TODO

-* Spanish translation
+* Change RandomItemGeneratorProvider to a Factory provider
-* Language selector
+* Language selector styling
-* Show the correct text for each of the categories, expansions...
 * Add all items to the database (english)
 * Make the location randomizer or tune the existing one to work with locations
 * Main menu smooth transitions